 As an Amazon Associate, I earn from qualifying purchases.

 Making homemade marshmallows are surprisingly easy to make!
-Even better, the taste is amazing and these are 100% free of corn syrup.
+Even better, they taste amazing and these are 100% free of corn syrup.

-Try these homemade marshmallows in this Old Fashioned Chocolate Fudge recipe, Addicting S’mores Bark, Instant Pot Hot Chocolate, or Nordy Bars.
-Or, for a total fun twist, try your hand at dehydrating marshmallows for a crispy DIY version of Lucky Charms.
+Try these homemade marshmallows in this old fashioned chocolate fudge, Instant Pot hot chocolate, or Nordy bars.
+Or, for a totally fun twist, try your hand at dehydrating marshmallows for a crispy DIY version of Lucky Charms.

 Have everything prepared before you start the honey mixture cooking on the stove.
 Once the honey and water are heated and ready to go, you need to start mixing everything right away.